flowgrammer/riffle/readme.md

 ### stream.onOutput

 ```
-stream.onOutput(callback[, isAdded])
+stream.onOutput(callback)
 ```

 Registers an *onOutput callback* to handle output from the stream.
 If *onOutput callback* is supplied, it fires each time *outputFunction* is called.
 Note that *onOutput callback* is invoked in a future iteration of the JavaScript event loop.

-Optionally, an *onOutput callback* may be removed from the stream by passing the function to remove and false as a second parameter.
+An *onOutput callback* may be removed from the stream by calling *offOutput*.

 The *onOutput* method returns the stream for chaining.